druzxh/druzxh/README.md

 # Hii there!
 I'm Badrudin :wave:
-### About
+## About Me

-Tech Enthusiast with a strong passion for backend, operating system, and DevOps practices.
-I'm constantly exploring new technologies and methodologies to expand my skill set and solve problems in the world of technology as a professional developer.
-I'm currently studying data science.
+I am a full-stack developer with a strong passion for backend development and building robust servers.
+My journey in the tech world is driven by a constant curiosity and a desire to solve complex problems.
+As a professional developer, I'm always exploring new technologies and methodologies to expand my skill set.

-Explore more about my work and projects by visiting my portfolio website [here](https://badrudin.my.id).
+Explore more about my work and projects by visiting my [portfolio website](https://badrudin.my.id).
-### Projects & Contributions
-My repositories contains projects that demonstrate my proficiency in backend, frontend, DevOps, and more.
-I actively contribute to open-source projects and maintain personal repositories focused on technologies such as React.js, Laravel, Jenkins, Docker, and Kubernetes.

 ### Explored Tech Stack
 <!--Programming/Backend-->